adamfknapp/BechdelTest/README.md

 Many analyses of the Bechdel Test analyses fail to account for selection bias and fail to normalize the data.
 This analysis does both and concludes that the Bechdel test is **not an accurate gauge of societies views on gender**.

 ## Data & Methodology
 Film data was compiled from BoxOfficeMojo.com for the top 25 grossing films between 2000 and 2013.
-For each of these films
+For each of these films:

-1. the gross was normalized to tickets sold based on the inflation rate of film tickets from (http://www.boxofficemojo.com/about/adjuster.htm)
+1. The gross was normalized to tickets sold based on the inflation rate of film tickets from [here](http://www.boxofficemojo.com/about/adjuster.htm)
-2. Results of the Bechdel test were recorded from https://bechdeltest.com/ and
+2. Results of the Bechdel test were recorded from [here](https://bechdeltest.com/)
-3. additional film data was compiled from http://www.imdb.com/
+3. Additional film data was compiled from [here](http://www.imdb.com/)

-Societal views on Women were compiled from the General Societal Survey, which is availible at http://gss.norc.org/, and from the the percentage of women in the US Congress as taken from Wikipedia.
+Societal views on Women were compiled from the [General Societal Survey](http://gss.norc.org/) and from the the percentage of women in the US Congress as taken from Wikipedia.

 ## The Visualization & Interactions
 This visualization proved challenging as it was my first exposure to Javascript and to D3.